Aure-en/colorize/README.md

 * Palette generator from random images.
 * User authentification with JWT and password encryption.
 * Palette creation page with previews and a color chart.
+* Creation, deletion and update of user made palettes.
-* Ability to save, update and explore palettes created by users.
+* Ability to save, like and explore palettes created by users.
 * Easy copy paste of colors or entire palettes, in any format (hex, rgb, cmyk, hsl, hsv).
 * Save palettes in collections to find them with ease.
 * Search for specific palettes.